top of page

 Jan 292 min read

-8 Critical Needs When Caregiving for Your Aging Loved One -Are You Meeting Them?
+8 Areas of Life When Caregiving for Your Aging Loved One -Taking A Closer Look

 There are 8 main areas in life that, when they are working well, everything else seems to be working well too.
 These areas are Health, Comfort, Safety, Activities, Engagement, Fulfillment, Community and Individuality.